-Eva Pils is Reader in Transnational Law at The Dickson Poon School of Law at King’s College London, where she teaches human rights, law and society in China, and public law.
-She studied law, philosophy and sinology in Heidelberg, London and Beijing.
-She qualified as a lawyer in Germany and holds a PhD in law from University College London.
-Her scholarship focuses on human rights and the law in authoritarian settings, with a special focus on China.
-Her publications have addressed the role and situation of Chinese human rights defenders; property law, land and housing rights, access to justice, and legal and political resistance in China and appeared in both academic publications and the popular press.
-Her book China's human rights lawyers: advocacy and resistance was published in December 2014.
+Eva Pils is Professor of Law at The Dickson Poon School of Law at King’s College London, where she teaches human rights, public law, and law and society in China.
+She studied law, philosophy and sinology in Heidelberg, London and Beijing and holds a PhD in law from University College London.
+Her scholarship focuses on human rights, authoritarianism, and law in China.
+She has written on these topics in both academic publications and the popular press.
+She is author of China's human rights lawyers: advocacy and resistance (Routledge, 2014) and of Human rights in China: a social practice in the shadows of authoritarianism(Polity, 2018).

 SSRN Page http://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=759869